 Description: Thallus fruticose, more or less filamentous and shrubby, greenish grey to yellowish green, the apices concolour or blackened, matt.
 Branches to 13 cm long 1-2(-3) mm thick, stiff, elongate, prostrate to ascending, sparingly anisotomic-dichotomously divided, the apices sometimes drooping.
 Pseudocyphellae numerous, linear, raised, longitudinally oriented, to c.
 1 mm long.
 Medulla white, compact.
 Apothecia extremely rare (not seen in Italian material), lecanorine.
 Epithecium brown; hymenium and hypothecium colourless.
 Asci 2-4-spored, Lecanora-type.
 Ascospores 1-celled, broadly ellipsoid, pigmented when old.
 Pycnidia dark, semi-immersed, mainly apical.
 Conidia bacilliform.
 Photobiont chlorococcoid.
-Spot tests: medulla K-, C-, KC- CK+ yellowish, P-, UV-; cortex KC+ yellowish.
-Chemistry: usnic acid in the cortex, diffractaic acid in the medulla.
+Spot tests: K-, C-, KC+ pale yellow, P-, UV-; medulla K-, C-, KC-, P-, UV-;.
+Chemistry: cortex with usnic acid, medulla with diffractaic acid.

 Note: an arctic-alpine, circumpolar species found on windy ridges in moss-lichens heaths, more frequent on siliceous substrata, but sometimes also occurring in areas with dolomite, with optimum above treeline.
 Restricted to the Alps and the northern Apennines in Italy.